jeffmerkey/netware-screensaver-linux/README.md

 ## Building the Screensaver from Source

-You must have the ncurses-devel packages installed in order to make ncurses apps on your system.  you can try "yum install ncurses\\\*" to get all of the ncurses packages for RedHat and CentOS systems.
+You must have the ncurses-devel packages installed in order to make ncurses apps on your system.  you can try "dnf install ncurses\\\*" to get all of the ncurses packages for RedHat and CentOS systems.
 This version was developed on a Red Hat 7 / CentOS 7 system.